nithinyell/iOS-Important-Questions/Fundamentals.md

 var optionalString: String?
 ```

-* Force Wrapping: If we are sure about the value and we can use it, if there is no value app will crash. `use ! to unwrap`
+* `Force Wrapping`: If we are sure about the value and we can use it, if there is no value app will crash. `use ! to unwrap`
-* Optional Binding: Not sure about the value presence, if there is no value don't execute the block of code. `if let / if var`
+* `Optional Binding`: Not sure about the value presence, if there is no value don't execute the block of code. `if let / if var`
-* Implicit unwrapping: Sure about the value and don't want to unwrap always. `use ! while declaring` `let name: String! = "Apple"`
+* `Implicit unwrapping`: Sure about the value and don't want to unwrap always. `use ! while declaring` `let name: String! = "Apple"`
-* Nil Coalescing: Some tike we want to use default value if optional is nil. `let resultName = name ?? "no name"`
+* `Nil Coalescing`: Some tike we want to use default value if optional is nil. `let resultName = name ?? "no name"`
-* Optional Chaining: Safely access properties and methods of an optional without unwrapping, and the result will be an optional itself. `let personName: Person = person?.name`
+* `Optional Chaining`: Safely access properties and methods of an optional without unwrapping, and the result will be an optional itself. `let personName: Person = person?.name`
-* Guard: Helps to avoid complex nested `if let` statements.
+* `Guard`: Helps to avoid complex nested `if let` statements.
 Another benefit is early exit. `guard let unwrapped = optional else { return }`

 ### Struct-Class